 The Tai Po Tai Wong Yeh Temple marks the end of the walk.
 We found the following information in Wikipedia at https://en.wikipedia.org/wiki/Yuen_Chau_Tsai

-“…The temple was originally a stone tablet which was erected on the northern shore of Yuen Chau Tsai by the villagers in Chik Mei Village, located on the north bank of the Shenzhen River, in the mid-Qing Dynasty.
+“…The temple was originally a stone tablet that was erected on the northern shore of Yuen Chau Tsai by the villagers in Chik Mei Village, located on the north bank of the Shenzhen River, in the mid-Qing Dynasty.
 In the late Qing Dynasty, some fishermen raised funds to build the temple for worship by local fishermen at the present location.”

 I couldn’t help but think the vending machine detracts from the impression of peace and serenity.

-Shortly after the temple you come to a park area with a public toilet where you can rest and ponder your next move.
+Shortly after the temple, you come to a park area with a public toilet where you can rest and ponder your next move.
 From there it takes about 15 minutes to walk to the TaiPo Hui MTR Station or, you can walk into Taipo itself and enjoy one of the many restaurants available.

 I hope you enjoyed this post.
 If you did please like it and, if you wish, leave a comment.